Skip to Main Content

 Permission must be sought from the publisher that produced the slides if the slides and the textbook do not come from the same source.

-You must ensure that you have permission to post publisher created materials to Blackboard before posting, whether unchanged or modified.
+You must ensure that you have permission to post publisher created materials to Canvas before posting, whether unchanged or modified.

 The following criteria must be adhered to when displaying copies of works: